Jul. 5, 2016

 There is at least one company that offers a deductible abatement fund that rewards your claim free status and customer loyalty by crediting up to $2,500 per year towards your deductible.
 As your pool of deductible savings dollars grows, you can opt for a higher deductible amount at renewal and lower your annual premium, not to mention that the insurance company is funding all or a good part of your deductible should you have a claim.

 Reportable revenue can be averaged over the last several years to ease the impact of an ‘A’-typical year caused by an unusually large fee not expected to repeat.
 Just tell the company that you are doing so.

 The carrier will then be able to accurately account for the change in your auto-billed renewal premium.
 Losing a seasoned professional that has been with the firm for many years and replacing he or she with a new associate could lower premiums for everyone by reducing the overall prior acts step factor for all professionals combined.

 At the same limit and deductible, note the difference in the average premium charged per professional from one year to the next.
 Does the resulting difference make sense given the overall change in the firm’s exposures?
 If not, ask for a premium review and an explanation for the change in the average premium per professional.
 Carriers will generally be reasonable and reduce a premium to retain a good customer.

 Remember these tips the next time your professional liability insurance policy is due to renew.
 Better yet, let the licensed insurance professionals at LiabilityPro Insurance Advisors act as your advocate at renewal.
-We’ll work with you to analyze your current insurance coverage, recommend improvements (if we can) through you to your current insurer and/or secure competing coverage for you with one or more of our “A Rated” insurance companies.
+We’ll work with you to analyze your current insurance to find coverage that best fit your needs.
 All of this is done at no cost to you.

 Please complete our short form premium request questionnaire.
 We’ll use that information along with information from your web page to complete an application for your review and signature.